Pests in Gardens and Landscapes: Quick Tips

 How do you know snails and slugs are causing damage?

-- You might not observe these pests at first, because they feed at night and hide during the day.
+- Because they feed at night and hide during the day, you might not observe these pests at first.
 Go out at night or in the early morning to view them in action.

 - Other pests can cause holes in leaves, flowers, and fruit.
-Look for the shiny, slimy trails slugs and snails leave behind.
+Look for the shiny slime trails slugs and snails leave behind.

-What must be done to reduce snails and slugs?
+What can be done to reduce snails and slugs?

-- Remove daytime hiding places—ivy, weedy areas, debris, and boards.
+- Remove daytime hiding places such as ivy, weedy areas, debris, and boards.

-- Consider snail-proof plants such as impatiens, geraniums, begonias, lantana, nasturtiums, and many plants with stiff leaves and highly scented foliage such as sage, rosemary, and lavender.
+- Consider snail-proof plants such as impatiens, geraniums, begonias, lantana, nasturtiums, and other plants with stiff leaves and highly scented foliage such as sage, rosemary, and lavender.

 How can I manage snails and slugs without using pesticides?

-- Build a trap using a 12- by 15-inch board raised off the ground by 1-inch runners.
+- Build a trap using a board raised off the ground by 1-inch runners.
 As mollusks collect under the board, scrape them off and destroy daily.

 What about baits?

-- Baits won’t be very effective unless you also remove shelter, food, and moisture.
+- Baits will not be very effective unless you also remove shelter, food, and moisture.